 FILM AND TV

-Halifax and other parts of Calderdale have become a hotbed of filming activity for the small screen.
+Halifax and Calderdale have become a hotbed of filming activity for the small screen.
 Discover it all on a literary and TV trail during your stay.

-In recent years writer and director Sally Wainwright has provided Holdsworth House and the surrounding Yorkshire landscapes with a starring role on the small screen.
+In recent years, writer and director Sally Wainwright OBE has provided Holdsworth House and the surrounding Yorkshire landscapes with a starring role on TV.

 LAST TANGO IN HALIFAX